-My students seemed to appreciate the ownership that the menu gave, and for the most part completed the work on time and according to the directions.
+My students seemed to appreciate the ownership that the menu gave, and for the most part, completed the work on time and according to the directions.
 I didn’t use it again (mostly because I thought it created too much work for me to grade!).
 Time, experience, and the work and wisdom of others helped me see the real problems in my approach to differentiation.
 In hindsight, there are three guidelines that I would give to my novice self.

-“Different” isn’t the same as “differentiated.”
+‘Different’ isn’t the same as ‘differentiated.’

 The menu I adapted and used offered students an array of tasks loosely bound together by their connection to the same story.
-If my goal was for students to simply read the book and do some activities around it, then I achieved it.
-But my learning goals should have been more focused, specific, and measureable.
-Without common goals, tasks like those I offered are simply different from one another, but not truly differentiated.
+If my goal was for students to simply read the book and do some activities around it, I achieved it.
+But my learning goals should have been more focused, specific, and measurable.
+Without common goals, tasks like those I offered are simply different from one another but not truly differentiated.
 Some of the options were related to character motive, others to settings, others to themes, and others to making comparisons with other literature.

-Still others weren’t connected to any discernible goals—they were just fun.
+Still, others weren’t connected to any discernible goals—they were just fun.
 I didn’t have all students working toward the same goals via varied routes; I had different routes to destinations that were miles apart.
-I later realized that I didn’t need to offer a laundry list of choices.
+I later realized I didn’t need to offer a laundry list of choices.
 A few (or even two) carefully designed, authentic tasks tightly aligned to the same learning goals are what it takes to differentiate well.

 Qualitative differentiation is more effective than quantitative differentiation.

-Differentiation means sometimes students choose and sometimes the teacher chooses.
+Differentiation means sometimes students choose, and sometimes the teacher chooses.

-In my zeal to incorporate choice, I came to equate choice with differentiation.
+In my zeal to incorporate choice, I equated choice with differentiation.
 I believed that anytime I offered students choices, I was practicing differentiation and, conversely, that I couldn’t truly differentiate without giving students a choice.
 The quality or nature of the choices mattered less to me than not telling students what they had to do or that there was only one way to do something.
 This was certainly the case with my menu.